DUNE/dunedb/docs/schemas.md

   formId: <string>,
   formName: <string>,
   formObjectId: <ObjectId>,  // objectID of the form record used.
-  state: <string>         // Required. "submitted" for final data, "draft" for a draft verison.
+  state: <string>         // Required. "submitted" for final data, "draft" for a draft
                           // Also reserved: 'trash'
   data: { ...  }      // actual test data.
 (Also contains uuid?)
   metadata: { ... }   // optional, Formio stuff.